Gunivers/Bookshelf/docs/view.md

 ## Get aimed entity

-`aimed_entity`: Gives the tag `bs.raycastEntity` and a score `bs.parentId` corresponding to the Id of the entity executing at the targeted entity by the player.
+`aimed_entity`: Gives the tag `bs.raycastEntity` and a score `bs.id.parent` corresponding to the Id of the entity executing at the targeted entity by the player.

 *Example:*